 Anna’s Magic Ball® Thuja grows to just 10-15″ tall and wide.
 In winter, we can barely see it above our piles of lake effect snow – but this little shrub was developed in Canada, so snow isn’t a problem for this guy.
 It is hardy to USDA Zone 3 and will grow in full sun or partial shade.

-The cooler weather and increased precipitation make fall a great time to plant deciduous shrubs…you know that ones that drop their leaves and go dormant all winter.
-When you plant in fall, they have a few weeks to get established, they go to sleep in their new home, and wake to a nice warm spring.
+The cooler weather and increased precipitation make fall a great time to plant deciduous shrubs…you know, the ones that drop their leaves and go dormant all winter.
+When you plant in the fall, they have a few weeks to get established; they go to sleep in their new home and wake to a nice warm spring.

 Evergreens are a bit different.
 Because they hold on to their leaves, they experience transpiration all year, meaning they take in and give off water continuously.

-Because of the wider leaf surface, broadleaf experience more transpiration than needle leaf evergreens, so they need more time before the ground freezes to develop a strong root structure to take water in.
+Because of the wider leaf surface, broadleaf experiences more transpiration than needle leaf evergreens, so they need more time before the ground freezes to develop a strong root structure to take water in.